 Applicants should propose a team of 4 to 6 individuals who together bring a diverse range of perspectives to a particular project aligned with this year’s theme.
-Each year the SCI will invite 4 to 6 teams which, over the course of the Institute, will help shape the agenda, creating space for both discussing and doing, in large groups and small, and for fruitful dialogue both within and across teams, in a mix of structured and informal settings.
-The SCI will in effect host a set of concurrent and cross-pollinating seminars, planning workshops, or development sprints on related themes.
+Each year the SCI will invite five teams which, over the course of the Institute, will help shape the agenda, creating space for both discussing and doing, in large groups and small, and for fruitful dialogue both within and across teams, in a mix of structured and informal settings.
+SCI will in effect host a set of concurrent and cross-pollinating seminars, planning workshops, or development sprints on related themes.

 SCI is neither a venue for showcasing past successes, nor implementing projects that are already on the drawing board; nor is it an occasion for invitees to speak to an agenda predetermined by a conference organizer.
-Rather, the SCI will offer the time, freedom, and diversity of participants to foster intellectual risk taking, collaborative and creative speculation, bridging of institutional divides, germination of actionable ideas, cultivation of new networks, and discovery of common ground, all without fear of failure or the burden of having to produce immediate, concrete, sustainable deliverables.
+Rather, SCI will offer the time, freedom, and diversity of participants to foster intellectual risk taking, collaborative and creative speculation, bridging of institutional divides, germination of actionable ideas, cultivation of new networks, and discovery of common ground, all without fear of failure or the burden of having to produce immediate, concrete, sustainable deliverables.

-Participants who are invited and funded to attend are expected to be present and engage in all five days of the workshop.
+Participants who are invited and funded to attend are expected to be present and engage in all five days of the program.
 For more information about how the program works, see this page about what happens during the institute, and other frequently asked questions.
-There is no formal “reporting,” but teams are expected to share publicly, during the course of the workshop and afterwards, notes, observations, and analysis from their experience at SCI.
+There is no formal “reporting,” but teams are expected to share publicly, during the course of the program and afterwards, notes, observations, and analysis from their experience at SCI.
 These communications could be through a blog, academic paper, conference presentation, social media, video, podcast, or otherwise.
 Teams are encouraged to be creative.